Associate Professor of Theology, Director of Center for Applied Christian Ethics

 “Beyond Faithful Presence: Abraham Kuyper’s Legacy for Common Grace and Cultural Development,” Journal of Markets and Morality 16, no. 1 (Spring 2013), 195-205.

-Bacote, Vincent., “Ethnic Scarcity in Evangelical Theology: Where are the Authors?” in Aliens in the Promised Land: Why Minority Leadership Is Overlooked in White Christian Churches and Institutions.
-Edited by Anthony B. Bradley, Presbyterian and Reformed Publishing, 2012.
+“Ethnic Scarcity in Evangelical Theology: Where Are the Authors?” in Aliens in the Promised Land: Why Minority Leadership Is Overlooked in White Christian Churches and Institutions, ed.
+Anthony B. Bradley, P&R Publishing, 2013.

 “Natural Law: Friend of Common Grace?” in Natural Law and Evangelical Political Thought, eds.
 Jesse Covington, Bryan McGraw and Micah Watson, Lexington Books, 2012.